AlgoDoggo/c3_hackalgo/README.md

 After you clone this repo, create an .env file in your repo's root folder with `Mnemo="your 25 words"`
 `nmp install` will install the dependencies in your folder.
-`npm run start` will run index.js.
-Just comment / uncomment the functions you want to run.
+`npm run start` will run index.js and the example.

 If you want to deploy your own app just run `npm run create-app` then copy the appID that will show in the console in ./constants/appIndex